karla-codes/rest-api/README.md

 # REST API

 A REST API that provides users a way to administer a school database containing information about users and courses.
+This is the 9th project in the [Treehouse](https://teamtreehouse.com/) Full Stack JavaScript Techdegree.

 ## Built With